AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

    >After creating a collection, you cannot covert a Public collection to a Private collection or a Private collection to a Public collection.

 1. Click **[!UICONTROL Save]** to save the collection.

-   >[!NOTE]
-   >
-   >Assets Essentials does not support nested collections and smart collections.

 ## Add assets to a collection {#add-assets-to-collection}

 To add assets to a collection: